What are Tear Stains and How to Manage Them

 Some ‘alternative’ vets have proposed to feed your dog with a small amount of herbs such as dandelion tincture (1 drop per 2 pounds of bodyweight once or twice daily) or Milk thistle (100mg per 10 pounds of bodyweight).
 Allowing your dog to consume these herbs may improve your dog’s liver function, which in turn reduces porphyrins production.

-Last but not least, do NOT feed your dog with antibiotics such as Tylosin.
+Last but not least, do NOT give your dog antibiotics such as Tylosin.
 Antibiotics kill bacteria found in tears that cause tear staining.
-However, feeding your dog with antibiotics will affect your dog’s gut flora, and make it resistant to other antibiotics, making them prone to serious secondary infection.
+However, giving your dog antibiotics will affect your dog’s gut flora, and make it resistant to other antibiotics, making them prone to serious secondary infection.
 You will be hurting your dog more in the long run.

 Most importantly, managing your Pom’s tear stains is easy as long as you maintain a disciplined daily hygiene routine.